 Work in progress

-Optimal Trend Inflation, with Henning Weber, July 2017. (revision requested from the American Economic Review)
+Optimal Trend Inflation, with Henning Weber, February 2018. (revise and resubmit at the American Economic Review)

 The optimal rate of steady state inflation in sticky price models is positive once one incorporates firm heterogeneity and plausible firm-level productivity trends.
-We provide closed-form expressions for the optimal inflation rate.
-The appendix for the multi-sector model is available here.
+We provide closed-form expressions for the optimal inflation rate and estimate the optimal US inflation rate to be between 1 and 2 % per year.

-Stock Prices and Economic Activity, with Sebastian Merkel, coming soon: presentation slides available upon request
+Stock Price Cycles and Business Cycles, with Sebastian Merkel, coming soon: presentation slides available upon request

 Shows how a model with subjective price beliefs, as in Adam, Marcet and Beutel (AER, 2017), can jointly replicate business cycle and stock price moments.
 The fit with the data is comparable to that of the habit model presented by Boldrin, Christiano and Fisher (AER, 2001).